chaitjo/learning-tsp/README.md

 ---

-**Acknowledgement:** Our codebase is a modified clone of [Wouter Kool's excellent repository](https://github.com/wouterkool/attention-learn-to-route) for the paper ["Attention, Learn to Solve Routing Problems!"](https://openreview.net/forum?id=ByxBFsRqYm), and incorporates ideas from the following papers, among others:
-- W. Kool, H. van Hoof, and M. Welling.
-Attention, learn to solve routing problems!
-In International Conference on Learning Representations, 2019.
-- M. Deudon, P. Cournut, A. Lacoste, Y. Adulyasak, and L.-M. Rousseau.
-Learning heuristics for the tsp by policy gradient.
-In International Conference on the Integration of Constraint Programming, Artificial Intelligence, and Operations Research, pages 170–181.
-Springer, 2018.
-- C. K. Joshi, T. Laurent, and X. Bresson.
-An efficient graph convolutional network technique for the travelling salesman problem. arXiv preprint arXiv:1906.01227, 2019.
-- A. Nowak, S. Villar, A. S. Bandeira, and J. Bruna.
-A note on learning algorithms for quadratic assignment with graph neural networks. arXiv preprint arXiv:1706.07450, 2017.
-- I. Bello, H. Pham, Q. V. Le, M. Norouzi, and S. Bengio.
-Neural combinatorial optimization with reinforcement learning.
-In International Conference on Learning Representations, 2017.

 ## Installation
 We ran our code on Ubuntu 16.04, using Python 3.6.7, PyTorch 1.2.0 and CUDA 10.0.
 We highly recommend installation via Anaconda.